albertizard/healthcare_transparency/README.md

 ## Contents
 - README.md: this file with an overview of the repo
-- submission.ipynb: notebook with code well documented
+- healthcare_transparency.ipynb: notebook with code well documented
 - tic_extract_20250213.csv: payer sample data (the code will download it if not present)
 - hpt_extract_20250213.csv: hospital sample data (the code will download it if not present)
 - combined_hpt_tic.csv: combined data set (the code will generate it)